joshtsar/GHUserInfoRetrieveApiDemo/README.md

 The Web api features and requirements:

-This endpoint takes a List<string> usernames: This is a list of github usernames that will be used to look up basic information from GitHub's public API.
+This endpoint takes a List of usernames: This is a list of github usernames that will be used to look up basic information from GitHub's public API.
 Only users in this list to be retrieved from Github.

 → The endpoint take these usernames and hit GitHub's public API to get basic user information